RwbyChan/genshin-electro-puzzle-solver/README.md

 Helps you solve the electro cube puzzles in Inazuma (Genshin Impact)
 ![Puzzle](https://i.imgur.com/7zRTOsw.png "Puzzle")

-*Need help with the other cube puzzle that doesn't rotate but changes lit up parts?
-A guide to solving those has been added to the site!*

 ## Try it out now:
 [Click here to try](https://geps.rubychan.yt/)